olivegarden345/apple-vercel/DEPLOYMENT.md

 1. Go to https://railway.app
 2. Open your project "courageious-determination"
-3. Check the "Deployments" tab to see deployment status
+3. Check the **Logs** tab to see deployment status and real-time logs
-4. View logs if there are any issues
+4. View any errors in the logs

+## Generate a Public Domain

+To make your app accessible on the internet:

+1. Go to your service in Railway
+2. Click on the **Settings** tab
+3. Scroll down to **Networking** → **Public Networking**
+4. Click **Generate Domain**
+5. Railway will create a public URL like `your-app.up.railway.app`

+**Note:** If Railway detects your service is listening correctly, you may see an automated prompt on the service tile to generate a domain - just follow the prompts!

+If you don't see the "Generate Domain" button:
+- Make sure your service is deployed and running
+- Check that there's no TCP Proxy configured (remove it if there is)
+- Verify your server is listening on `0.0.0.0:$PORT` (already configured in server.js)

 ## Important Notes